shonya3/rusty_vinnie/crates/last_epoch_forum/tests/fixtures/1.2.3/expected.md

 # Known Issues
 Please be aware that our team is still working to correct more issues and improve many more areas of Last Epoch.
-To see a short, non-exhaustive list of what we are still working on, please check here on ourForum Known Bugs Listsor ask our Community Managers inDiscord!
+To see a short, non-exhaustive list of what we are still working on, please check here on our [Forum Known Bugs Lists](https://forum.lastepoch.com/t/known-issues/73801) or ask our Community Managers in [Discord](https://www.discord.gg/lastepoch) !